Padel Tournaments in the US: Complete Guide to Competing

 Texas

 Texas is one of the heartbeats of US padel.
 Houston’s iPadel complex has hosted Major Championships, and Dallas has seen rapid court growth.
 The Latin American community in Houston and San Antonio has built serious competitive depth.
 Texas events consistently draw some of the strongest fields in the country.
+See our Texas padel guide for where to play across Houston, Dallas and San Antonio.

 Florida

 Florida is arguably the most padel-dense state in the US.
 Miami, Hallandale Beach, and venues across South Florida have hosted Nationals and USPA Finals.
 The warm climate means year-round outdoor play and an extremely active tournament calendar.
 If you are serious about competing, the Florida circuit is the most competitive at club level.
+Explore the Florida padel guide for clubs across Miami and South Florida.

 New York